-The power door lock system allows you to lock or unlock all doors simultaneously using the mechanical kev.
+The power door lock system allows you to lock or unlock all doors simultaneously using the mechanical key.

-- Turning the driver's door key cylinder to the rear of the vehicle (1) will lock all doors. - Turning the driver's door key cylinder once to the front of the vehicle (2) will unlock the driver's door.
-After returning the key to the neutral position (3), turning it to the front again within 5 seconds will unlock all doors. - Models with center multi-function control panel:
+- Turning the driver's door key cylinder to the rear of the vehicle (1) will lock all doors. - Turning the driver's door key cylinder once to the front of the vehicle 2 will unlock the driver's door.
+After returning the key to the neutral position 3, turning it to the front again within 5 seconds will unlock all doors. - Models with center multi-function control panel:

-You can switch the lock system to the mode that allows you to open all the doors when Pre-driving checks and adjustments 3-5 the key is turned once.
-(See "How to use SETTING button" (P.4-13).)
+You can switch the lock system to the mode that allows you to open all the doors when the key is turned once.
+(See "How to use SETTING button" (P.4-14).)